Quick/Nimble/Sources/Nimble/Nimble.docc/Guides/PollingExpectations.md

 For example, `toEventually` will run until the Matcher matches, while `toNever` will run so long as the Matcher doesn't match.
 This makes them opposites.

-> Warning: It is a very common mistake to assume that `toEventuallyNot` is the opposite of `toEventually`.
-For example, if you're using a [Swift Fakes Spy](https://github.com/Quick/swift-fakes/blob/main/Sources/Fakes/Spy.swift), you might be used to checking that it is called on a background thread by using `expect(spy).toEventually(beCalled())`.
-If you want to check that a spy is not called during some background behavior, you might be tempted to use `expect(spy).toEventuallyNot(beCalled())`.
-All this will do is verify that, by the time the Expectation first runs, the spy has not been called.
-At which point, that background behavior might not even have run.
-The correct thing is to use `toNever`, as in `expect(spy).toNever(beCalled())`.

 Polling form                        | Pass Duration | Expected Matcher Result
 ------------------------------------|---------------|------------------------
 `toEventually`                      | Until pass    | to match `toEventuallyNot`/`toNotEventually` | Until pass    | to not match
 `toAlways`/`alwaysTo`               | Until fail    | to match
 `toNever`/`neverTo`                 | Until fail    | to not match

+> Warning: It is a very common mistake to conflate `toEventuallyNot` with `toNever`.
+`toEventuallyNot` runs intil the first time the matcher doesn't match. `toNever` continously polls so long as the matcher doesn't match.
+Be mindful of the behavior you expect to observe, and be sure to check that your Polling Expectation is not falsely matching.

 ### Verifying a Matcher will Eventually Match or stop Matching